ethanwalker08/NCDMM-Cyber-Security-ssSnake/README.md

 This is the snake game used in the 2023 cyber security awareness 'Cyber Ninja' training at NCDMM.

-Visit the link at https://www.ncdmm.org/game/NCDMM%20Cyber%20Security%20ssSnake%20v1-0-0.html to play the game
+Visit the link at https://www.ncdmm.org/game/NCDMM%20Cyber%20Security%20ssSnake%20v1-0-0.html to play the game if you are an NCDMM employee

+If you are not an NCDMM Employee go to https://str8shot.itch.io/ncdmm-cyber-security-snake